 First sentence: “Whether she liked it or not, Paloma Marquez was in Mexico City for a whole month. “

 Support your local independent bookstore: buy it there!

-Content: There’s a bully, and some conflict.
-And it’s a bit on the longer side.
-It’s in the middle grade (grades 3-5) section of the bookstore.
+Content: There are a few intense moments.
+It’s in the Middle Grade (grades 3-5) section of the bookstore.

 Paloma is being dragged to Mexico City because her mother has a fellowship there.
 It’s the home of her father, who died when Paloma was young, but even that doesn’t make Paloma any less grumpy about not being able to spend the summer with her friends by the pool back in Kansas City.

 Once in Mexico, though, things start to change.
 She discovers the art of Frida Kahlo, art that her father loved, and then meets twins Gael and LIzzie, who pull Paloma into solving a mystery: who stole Frida’s peacock ring.

 This was a fun little mystery.
 Paloma did most of the work, figuring out clues, and learning about her father’s heritage as she worked on the mystery.
 The book was full of facts about Frida and her life and art, as well as small bits about life in Mexico City.
 Cervantes never tried to make Paloma Mexican; she was always American, she always looked at life from the outside, but she learned to appreciate the culture and language and life around her.

 It was a fun read, and possibly my favorite of Cervantes’ books.